For practitioners building inside someone else's infrastructure and deciding what needs to remain theirs.

 If you are generating a meaningful part of your own patient base, through your own marketing, talks, referrals, or reputation, then you are building something that needs to be portable, regardless of how long you plan to stay or how well the current arrangement is working.

 Not every shared arrangement has these problems.
-But these are the patterns worth watching for.
+But these are the patterns worth noticing.

 A shared front desk serving multiple modalities is answering for the clinic as a whole.
 If they do not know your fees, your intake process, your clinical focus, or how to represent what you actually do, new patient calls may be handled generically.
 Some host practices train for this.
 Many do not.